binaryage/chromex/readme.md

 #### Events are emitted into core.async channels

-Chrome API namespaces usually provide `event` Javascript objects, which you can subscribe with `.addListener`.
+Chrome API namespaces usually provide multiple `event` objects, which you can subscribe with `.addListener`.
 You provide a callback function which will get called with future events as they occur.
 Later you can call `.removeListener` to unsubscribe from the event stream.